quixdb/squash/docs/building.md

 install`, just as you would for any other project.
 If you encounter an error at this point please file a bug—all misconfigurations should be detected by `configure`/`cmake`.

+## CMake arguments

+The `configure` wrapper script which comes with Squash provides documentation of useful options which you can view by passing `--help` to the script.
+In the event you cannot use that script (for example, if you are on a system without bash), you can still call CMake directly, but there is no documentation of the variables Squash uses.

+Each plugin can be disabled (or, if disabled by default, enabled) by passing `-DENABLE_PLUGIN_NAME=yes|no`.
+"PLUGIN_NAME" is the name of the plugin converted to uppercase with all non-alphanumeric characters replaced with an underscore.
+For example, to disable the ms-compress plugin you would pass `-DENABLE_MS_COMPRESS=no`.

+If you would like to use the in-tree copies of various libraries shipped with Squash, even when the library in question is installed system-wide, you can pass `-DFORCE_IN_TREE_DEPENDENCIES=yes`.